christianhujer/christianhujer.github.io/_posts/2015-07-07-Sharing-Experiences-with-libav.md

 Now, the H.264 stream from the webcam can be directly stored, which eats ~3% CPU.

+<ins>Update 2015-07-28: After replacing Kubuntu 14.10 with Kubuntu 15.04 and rebuilding `libav`, there is a new problem.
+Recording of videos from webcam seems to have become unstable and glitchy.</ins>

 ## `avconv` record video and audio out-of-sync

-The audio is usually between 1 and 4 seconds delayed as compared to the video.
+<del>The audio is usually between 1 and 4 seconds delayed as compared to the video.</del>

+<ins>Update 2015-07-28: After replacing Kubuntu 14.10 with Kubuntu 15.04, this problem is gone.</ins>

 ## Webcam video from Logitech C920 was "rolling"